Mountain Buggy Urban Jungle Stroller Review

 -Seat adjustment.
 When you bring the seat back after reclining it, all the canopy fabric gets stuck in front of the seat around your child’s head.
 You will need to tuck the fabric behind the seat manually.
 Very envying.

 -Bulky.
 Like many all-terrain strollers with large wheels, Urban Jungle is very bulky.
-It also has that inconvenience fold that doesn’t really fold the seat in half like most of the strollers, but rather folds the leg rest wit the front wheel.
+It also has that inconvenient fold that doesn’t really fold the seat in half like most strollers but rather folds the legrest with the front wheel.
 This makes it even bulkier.

 Video Review